panxinmiao/myth/docs/RenderGraph.md

     P6 ==>|"Surface_After_FXAA"| P7;
     OUT_11[/"Surface_With_UI"/]:::external
     P7 -->|"Surface_With_UI"| OUT_11;

 ```

-*(Legend: Grey dashed nodes represent dead passes eliminated by the compiler)*
+*(* **Legend:** *Grey dashed nodes represent dead passes culled by the compiler)*

-Because MSAA requires its own multisampled depth buffer, `Opaque_Pass` no longer depends on the standard depth buffer from `Pre_Pass`.
-With SSAO and SSSS disabled, no active pass consumes the output of `Pre_Pass`.
+Because MSAA requires its own multisampled depth buffer, the `Opaque_Pass` no longer depends on the standard depth buffer from the `Pre_Pass`.
+With SSAO and SSSS disabled, no active passes consume the output of the `Pre_Pass`.

-The graph compiler detects this zero-reference state during the compilation phase.
-It marks `P1(["Pre_Pass"])` as dead, automatically skipping its physical memory allocation, CPU preparation, and GPU command recording.
-No configuration required.
+The graph compiler detects this zero-reference state during compilation.
+It marks `P1(["Pre_Pass"])` as dead, automatically bypassing its physical memory allocation, CPU preparation, and GPU command recording. **Zero configuration required.**

 ---

-## 5. Unleashing the Compiler's Power: Breaking Down "Macro-Nodes"
+## 6. Unleashing the Compiler: Shattering "Macro-Nodes"

-I am extremely satisfied with this version of the architecture.
-Once the SSA-based declarative graph was established, it proved so powerful that it completely changed how I design high-level rendering features.
+I am extremely satisfied with this architecture.
+Once the SSA-based declarative graph was in place, it proved so powerful that it completely changed how I design advanced rendering features.

-Previously, complex effects like Bloom, SSAO, or SSSS were written as "macro-nodes"—opaque RDG boxes that internally allocated ping-pong textures and dispatched multiple draw calls.
+Previously, complex effects like Bloom, SSAO, or SSSS were written as "macro-nodes"—RDG black boxes that internally allocated their own ping-pong textures and dispatched multiple draw calls.

-Now that the SSA compiler can perfectly deduce memory barriers and overlap transient lifecycles with zero cost, I realized we no longer needed these black boxes.
-I have completely flattened these macro-nodes into atomic micro-passes.
-A 6-level mip Bloom effect now consists of 12 completely independent RDG passes.
-The RDG compiler can now see every single intermediate mip texture, seamlessly recycling physical memory between the downsampling chain, the upsampling chain, and other post-processing effects.
+Because the SSA compiler can now perfectly deduce memory barriers and overlapping transient lifecycles with zero overhead, I realized we no longer needed these black boxes. **I completely flattened these macro-nodes into atomic micro-passes.** A 6-mip-level Bloom effect now consists of 12 fully independent RDG passes.
+The compiler can now "see" every intermediate mip texture, seamlessly recycling physical memory across downsampling chains, upsampling chains, and other post-processing effects.

-Flattening these "macro-nodes" completely and handing them over to the RenderGraph management results in a very complex final RenderGraph.
-Fortunately, this is all done automatically.
-You only need to declare the nodes, and the graph compiler automatically builds the final RenderGraph—everything is automatic.
+Flattening these nodes made the final RenderGraph exceptionally complex, but fortunately, this is entirely automated.
+You just declare the nodes, and the compiler builds the graph.

-At the same time, to maintain mental manageability within the highly flattened graph, I introduced logical subgraphs.
-Render passes are written inside blocks like `graph.with_group("Bloom_System", |g| { ... })`.
+To maintain mental manageability within such a highly flattened graph, I introduced **logical subgraphs**.
+Passes are written inside blocks like `graph.with_group("Bloom_System", |g| { ... })`.
+When the `rdg_inspector` feature is enabled, the inspector extracts this metadata and generates beautiful, recursively nested flowcharts.

-When the `rdg_inspector` feature is enabled, the RDG inspector extracts this metadata and dynamically generates beautiful, recursively nested Mermaid flowcharts.
-Here is a real-time dump of the Myth Engine rendering a complex scene:
+Here is a real-time dump of Myth Engine rendering a complex scene:

 ```mermaid
 flowchart TD